mishraharsh123/AI-CHAT-INTERFACE/README.md

 pnpm start
 # or
 npm run start

-🧩 Plugin Architecture & Parsing Logic
+🧩 Plugin Architecture & Parsing Logic:
 This project uses a plugin-based architecture for handling different chat features dynamically.

 How It Works: